-I regularly give keynote addresses and speeches to large companies, industry leaders and universities, as well as at conferences and governmental agencies that are related to the fields of media and communication, and in some cases summarize my work into brief animations.
+I regularly give keynote addresses and speeches to large companies, industry leaders and universities, as well as at conferences and governmental agencies that are related to the fields of media and communication.
 A select list of my public events follows below, along with some other invited talks where I've presented research.

 Selection of invited talks: